openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/backup_and_restore/04_overcloud_restore.rst

 issue with updating the database schemas, we might need to restore the database cluster.

-With all the services stoped in the Overcloud controllers (except MySQL), go through the following procedure:
+With all the services stopped in the Overcloud controllers (except MySQL), go through the following procedure:

 On all the controller nodes, drop connections to the database port via the VIP by running::